The Cauchy Problem For Quasi-Linear Parabolic Systems Revisited: Introduction

 Leaving the realm of \emph{linear} systems, the literature is by far less generous.
 For quasilinear parabolic systems, Amann's work \cite{amann} seems to be the only reference covering a variety of cases comparable to the Petrovskii theory for linear systems.
 Without surprise, the work of Amann relies crucially on Petrovskii's condition (Amann speaks of the \emph{normal ellipticity condition}).
 Instead of the linear system \eqref{eq:u}, Amann tackles the following quasilinear one

-where the tensor $A:=(a_{ij}^{k\ell})_{i,j,k,\ell}$ now depends on as many variables as the system and takes its values in the set of tensors satifying Petrovskii's condition\footnote{Just as above we omit here any reference asking for the non-negativeness of the symmetric part of the tensor, because as before this assumption spoils the problem's interest, in some sense.} .
-In this setting, Amann's theory establishes a local well-posedness result for Sobolev-valued solutions.
-More precisely, given $p>d$ and any initial data in $\W^{1,p}(\T^d)$ there exists a unique $\W^{1,p}(\T^d)$-valued solution~$U$ to \eqref{eq:quasi:u}, in a vicinity of the origin in $\R_{\geq 0}$; if the maximal lifetime of this solution is finite, then blow-up occurs in the $\W^{1,p}(\T^d)$ norm.
+where the tensor $A:=(a_{ij}^{k\ell})_{i,j,k,\ell}$ now depends on as many variables as the system and takes its values in the set of tensors satifying Petrovskii's condition. {An important remark is in order.
+Quite frequently, diffusive systems arising from physics, chemistry or biology offer the dissipation of some functional (an entropy) along the flow of their solution.
+It is also known, at least formally, that the existence of such an entropy is equivalent to a symmetrization procedure for the system \cite{degond,kawashizu,kawa}.
+This type of transformation allows to rewrite the system \eqref{eq:quasi:u} for another set of unknowns (the entropic variables) $V:=(v_i)_i$ solving} {In this new formulation, the matrix field $C:= (c_{ij})_{i,j}$ and the tensor field $B:=(b_{ij}^{k\ell})_{i,j,k,\ell}$ are symmetric---hence the term \emph{symmetrization}.
+As noticed in \cite{gio}, whenever this procedure can be carried out, Petrovskii's condition is equivalent to the positivity of the symmetric tensor~$B(V)$.
+However, for the symmetrized system~\eqref{eq:u:symm}, the positivity of $B(V)$ is less useful --- compared to that of $A(U)$ in~\eqref{eq:quasi:u} --- for the construction of strong solutions.
+Indeed, the symmetrized formulation is particularly well suited for studying entropy dissipation or for applying perturbative methods to construct local (or global) solutions near an equilibrium.
+On the other hand, it is less appropriate than~\eqref{eq:quasi:u} for deriving energy estimates involving spatial derivatives of $U$, or for using semigroup theory in the analysis of evolution equations.
+That is probably the main reason why, even though applying his theory to several physical models enjoying a symmetrization property, Amann only focused on the formulation \eqref{eq:quasi:u} (under Petrovskii's condition) to produce local well-posedness theorems leading to Sobolev-valued solutions.} More precisely, it is proven in \cite{amann} that given $p>d$ and any initial data in $\W^{1,p}(\T^d)$ there exists a unique $\W^{1,p}(\T^d)$-valued solution~$U$ to \eqref{eq:quasi:u}, in a vicinity of the origin in $\R_{\geq 0}$; if the maximal lifetime of this solution is finite, then blow-up occurs in the $\W^{1,p}(\T^d)$ norm.
 As a matter of fact, Amann's theory allows for even more complicated systems: it encompasses the boundary-value problem on a domain of $\R^d$, with extra dependence on $t$ and $x$ for the tensor $A$ and more (lower order) terms in the system.
 Amann's theory is a highly complex machinery relying on several non-trivial ingredients: general interpolation, maximal regularity and analytic semigroup theory.
 We also mention that 10 years ago, Pierre-Louis Lions gave a series of lectures on parabolic systems \cite{pilou} in which part of the bibliographical material that we have cited here is presented together with a possible strategy to build local solutions.